Skip to Content

 The only viable East African wildlife sanctuary to boast an Indian Ocean beachfront, this likeable second-tier national park bills itself as the place where the beach meets the bush.
 In truth, while wildlife numbers have increased significantly since the former wildlife reserve was expanded and upgraded to become a national park in 2006, it is the beach – and, at some camps, the swimming pool – that dominates proceedings.

 True, Saadani is not suited to those seeking a full-on safari experience.
 Then again, any wildlife-lover seeking a post-safari chill-out venue might want to consider it as an alternative to the more crowded and developed beaches around Zanzibar and Dar es Salaam.
 Odds of seeing an elephant herd stroll along the beach are pretty small, but with a population now estimated at 200-odd, you may well see them away from the beach.
 Lions now number around 50, but sightings are far from guaranteed.
-More conspicuous savannah wildlife includes giraffe, buffalo, warthog, yellow baboon, vervet monkey, common waterbuck, bohor reedbuck and Lichtenstein's hartebeest.
-The magnificent greater kudu and handsome Roosevelt’s sable are rather less common.
-The diminutive and normally very shy red duiker is quite often seen in coastal scrub and forest.
+More conspicuous savannah wildlife includes giraffe, buffalo, warthog,

 The beaches of Saadani form the only Tanzanian turtle nesting site north of Dar es Salaam, with green turtle being the most regular visitor.
 The undoubted highlight of Saadani is the boat trip up the Wami River, which offers excellent bird watching, including the possibility of African skimmer, mangrove kingfisher and Pel’s fishing owl, as well as reliable hippo and croc sightings, and a good chance of spotting the lovely Angola colobus monkey foraging in the riverine trees.
 Guided walks are also great fun, and very rewarding for birders, but are best undertaken in the early morning cool.

-Bush and beach in one
+Bush and Beach in One

-Combining an Indian Ocean beach retreat with a big game safari – the boast of many an East African visitor package – generally involves an expensive and time-consuming transfer between the two.
-Saadani is the one park where you can enjoy both experiences in a single location: your chalet overlooks the waves while big game roams your backyard.
+Combining an Indian Ocean beach retreat with a big game safari – the boast of many an East Africa visitor package – generally involves an expensive and time-consuming transfer.
+At Saadani, however, you can enjoy both experiences in a single location: your room overlooks the waves while big game roams your backyard.
 What’s more, the park is a mere 20-minute hop across the water from Zanzibar.
-That it is not more famous comes down to the relative paucity of large wildlife.
-There are decent populations of giraffe, waterbuck and bohor reedbuck, plus a few more unusual species such as red duiker and Lichtenstein’s hartebeest.
-However, both elephant and buffalo are low in number and large predators are highly elusive.
-Lions were seen on just one night during my week-long visit (not by me), and old tracks near the lodge were the only evidence of leopards.
-Those hell-bent on ticking off the Big Five thus tend to look elsewhere.

 Wonderful Beach & Some Wildlife, Too